Texas Mattress Makers

 This marketing tactic is designed to provide the warm cozy feeling of satisfaction at the notion of getting the best deal possible.
-Even if the price lowers in the next three months – which is also covered – the Lowest Price Guarantee is surprising easy for the mattress retailer to back up.
+Even if the price lowers in the next three months – which is also covered – the Lowest Price Guarantee is surprisingly easy for the mattress retailer to back up.
 The secret?
 Mattress retailers almost never carry the same mattress.
 At least not in a capacity that the customers could easily determine.

 Mattress manufacturers purposefully provide retailers with what is often the same exact mattress using a different name and fabric covering so their customers cannot comparison shop their competitors.
 Even if the mattress offers little to no difference beneath the fabric there would be no way for shoppers to really know because mattress descriptions do not provide the specifics of the internal components.
 The result?
 Customers will never see the same mattress in another store for a lower price.
 Major retailers can offer a “Lowest Price Guarantee” with little financial risk with the simple switch of one soothing mattress name to another.
 Beating the competition’s price is a breeze when the competition doesn’t appear to offer the same products.
 (Makes you wonder how many times the same mattress has been revamped with a new cover and a higher price!)

 In an industry where each product is difficult to distinguish from another it is little wonder that this tactic continues to work.
 So how do you get around it?

 1. Do your research.
 Shop at a store which offers the transparency needed to make a qualified decision on your mattress selection.
 Check customer reviews, ask previous patrons of the stores about their experience, and read more about the company on their website.